From 60 Saturday to snow Sunday: D.C. area under winter weather advisory

-A mix of rain and snow will probably change to snow during the predawn hours Sunday with some light accumulation possible through midday, especially in our colder areas north and west of downtown Washington.
+A mix of rain and snow will probably change to snow during the predawn hours Sunday with light accumulation possible through midday, especially in our colder areas north and west of downtown Washington.
 The National Weather Service has issued a winter weather advisory for the District and counties to the north and west, including Fairfax, Prince George’s and Montgomery, from 1 a.m. to 4 p.m.
 Sunday.
 The advisory does not include Southern Maryland.

 “Plan on slippery road conditions,” the advisory states.
 “The heaviest accumulations will be on non-paved surfaces.”